Small Business Programs

 Learn how the AbilityOne program and the Javits-Wagner-O'Day Act impact federal procurement, mandatory source requirements, and your government contracting strategy.

-Learn how set-aside contracts under FAR Part 19 help small businesses win federal work by limiting competition.
-Understand the types and eligibility rules.
+Learn how set-asides in government contracting work.
+Discover how FAR Part 19 helps small businesses win federal contracts by limiting competition.

 STARS III (8(a) Streamlined Technology Acquisition Resource for Services)